swift-nav/swift-toolbox/README.md

 pip install poetry
 ```

-Install cmake clang and capnp in your respective OS.
+Install cmake, clang, and capnp in your respective OS.

 ```
 # Windows - install with installer, or via chocolatey